-(Editor’s note: this article belongs to the excellent May 2009 special issue on Augmenting Cognition of scientific journal Frontiers in Neuroscience, Volume 3, Issue 1.
-You can order this issue, for 50 euros, here.
-Highly recommended for scientists and technical readers interested in the science.
-This article, an industry overview, is reproduced here with authorization by the Frontiers Research Foundation).
+(Editor’s note: this article belongs to the excellent May 2009 special issue on Augmenting Cognition at scientific journal Frontiers in Neuroscience.
+The article, an industry overview, is reproduced here with authorization by the Frontiers Research Foundation)

 Preparing Society for the Cognitive Age

 Groundbreaking cognitive neuroscience research has occurred over the last 20 years — without parallel growth of consumer awareness and appropriate professional dissemination.
 “Cognition” remains an elusive concept with unclear implications outside the research community.

 Earlier this year, I presented a talk to health care professionals at the New York Academy of Medicine, titled “Brain Fitness Software: Helping Consumers Separate Hope from Hype”.
 I explained what computerized cognitive assessment and training tools can do (assess/enhance specific cognitive functions), what they cannot do (reduce one’s “brain age”) and the current uncertainties about what they can do (i.e., delay Alzheimer’s symptoms).
 At the same symposium, Dr. Gary Kennedy, Director of Geriatric Psychiatry at Montefiore Medical Center, provided guidance on why and how to screen for executive function deficits in the context of dementia.